KimHaAnhTran/KimHaAnhTran/README.md

 ## ✨ About me ✨
 ✌️Hi, I'm **Kim Ha Anh Tran**!<br>
 My online alias is **Duck Tran.** <br>
-I'm a high school senior with a passion for building games, useful applications, and 2D simulations.
-I'm currently learning more C# and pixel art through doing game jams.<br>
+I'm a high school senior with a passion for building games, art, and coding.<br>

 <p align="center">